 I’m new to tabletop gaming (or gaming in general).
 How much experience do I need before attending a training?

 You don’t need any experience with tabletop gaming prior to attending any of the level one trainings.
 Prior to attending a level two training, you’ll need 6 hours of experience as a player.
 You can also attend one of our 4-hour New Player Experience workshops to meet this requirement.

 How do I become certified in the Game to Grow Method of Therapeutically Applied Role Playing Games?

-To be certified in the Game to Grow Method, you must first complete all three trees of your chosen track, then engage in 10 weeks of our consultation groups, and have one tape of one session of your groups reviewed by your consultation group facilitator.
+To be certified in the Game to Grow Method, you must first complete all three trees of your chosen track, then engage in 10 weeks of our consultation groups, complete a self-reflection, and engage in a one-on-one consultation with your consultation group facilitator.
 While completing the consultation hours, 8 out of 10 weeks must be completed while you are actively running a TA-RPG group.
-These steps must be completed within five years of finishing your level one training.
+See full details here.

 Are your trainings interactive?